scyther/ecotrack/README.md

+# EcoTrack

+## A solution that can help

+1. Track the supply chain and reverse logistics of products.
+2. Calculate its negative environmental and social impact across the value chain.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).